- Personal Finance»

 Precious metal accounts have the following advantages.

-- Are similar to certificates and all their advantages.
+- Are similar to certificates with all their advantages.

 - The difference is that they are also available to the small investor.